wkurzius/textbook-notes/syllabi/ap-csa-syllabus.md

 ## AP Exam

 The AP CSA Exam consists of two sections, each 90 minutes long.
 The first section consists of 42 multiple choice questions and is worth 55% of your exam grade.
 The second section is worth 45% and has four free response questions where you will write code.
-The exam date is ~~May 8, 2024~~.
+The exam date is Friday, May 15 at 12 p.m.

 ## Units of Study